PTSD Therapy: Ways To Move Forward And Heal From Trauma

 Talk therapy can take place in an individual therapy setting, where only the client and the therapist are present, or in group therapy.
 Sometimes, a mixture of individual and group therapy may be recommended.
 It can be beneficial to receive one-on-one attention from a therapist but also to connect with other people who are experiencing similar challenges related to processing traumatic events.

 Cognitive behavioral therapy (CBT) can be one of the most effective talk therapy methods for treating PTSD symptoms.
-Cognitive behavioral therapy is generally based on the premise that thoughts and behaviors are closely related, and working to change unhelpful thought patterns can reduce the presence of problematic behaviors.
+Cognitive behavioral therapy is generally based on the premise that thoughts, feelings and behaviors are closely related, and working to change unhelpful thought patterns can reduce the associated emotions, and therefore the presence of problematic behaviors.
 Because such thought patterns can be integral to the negative core beliefs associated with PTSD, CBT can be a beneficial way of addressing PTSD symptoms.

 CBT for PTSD typically involves talking through these distorted negative core beliefs and better understanding the impact these beliefs might be having on a client’s life as a whole.
 Over time, it can be possible to shift these beliefs in a more positive direction with CBT.